IBMDeveloperUK/Hands-on-with-IoT-Workshop-4/README.md

     - Click `Done` to save your changes
 8. Click the final `template` node and configure it as follows, but do not click `Done`:
     - Set the `Name` value to 'HTML'
-9. Before you close the tab, copy and paste the following code into the `Template` text area, and then click `Done` to save your changes.
+9. Before you close the tab, copy and paste the following code into the `Template` text area (replacing what is already there), and then click `Done` to save your changes.

 ```
 <!DOCTYPE html>